-SA Objective Locally Distinctive Sub Criteria Guiding Criteria Topic Area (high level objective) Improve health and well-being while reducing inequalities in health Encourage recreation that will contribute to the health of residents and visitors Improve pedestrian and cycle routes to promote healthy modes of transport will contribute to the health of residents and visitors Will it improve pedestrian and cycle routes to promote healthy modes of transport Will it reduce rates of sickness and death?
+SA Objective (high level objective) Locally Distinctive Sub Criteria Guiding Criteria Topic Area Improve health and well-being while reducing inequalities in health Encourage recreation that will contribute to the health of residents and visitors Improve pedestrian and cycle routes to promote healthy modes of transport Will it encourage recreation that will contribute to the health of residents and visitors Will it improve pedestrian and cycle routes to promote healthy modes of transport Will it reduce rates of sickness and death?
 Will it improve accessibility to local GP?
-Will it reduce noise pollution?
-Will it ensure that where there is new development it preserves the area's strong sense of place, retains tranquil areas and improves quality of life for local Community Health, Equality and Education Build sustainable communities Promote and encourage community involvement and participation Stem the declining population by reducing outmigration Reduce instances of petty crime and vandalism residents?
+Will it ensure that where there is new development it preserves the area's strong sense of place, retains tranquil areas and improves quality of life for local residents?
+Community Health, Equality and Education Build sustainable communities Promote and encourage community involvement and participation Stem the declining population by reducing outmigration Reduce instances of petty crime and vandalism residents?
 Will it promote and encourage community involvement and participation Will it stem the declining population by reducing outmigration Will it reduce instances of petty crime and vandalism Will it improve the mix of dwelling sizes and tenures?
 Will it improve the supply of affordable housing?
 Will it address changes in future housing need?
 Will it reduce poverty and social exclusion in those areas most affected?
+Will it reduce the number of households in fuel poverty?
 Will it increase opportunities for consultation?
 Will it improve access for the disabled?
 Will it improve accessibility to health, education, shopping and leisure?
 Will it enhance community and public transport?
 Community Health, Equality and Education & Economy and Employment Establish a strong learning and skills base Maintain levels of educational attainment Will it maintain levels of educational attainment Will it increase the numbers of school-leavers achieving GCSE passes?
 Will it increase numbers undertaking further and higher education?
 Will it enhance opportunities for adult education?
 Will it encourage training opportunities for higher quality employment?
 Economy and Employment